paper-engineer/minimal-site/docs/project-status.md

 Tags are projects. not addresses, just "Tokoroa 1".
 "Farm" will probably show up at some stage.

-Categories are "updates" and "info", so far.
+Categories are "updates" and "info", so far. make that project info and site info, I think.

+Homepage updated: added home.md to _pages, set in the headings "permalink: /", deleted index.html

+To get a right-pane TOC, add "toc: true" to the headings, or to the config.yml default

 ---